 - Management of the Committees’ business

-The Office of the Public Accounts Committees is headed by a Parliamentary Clerk II who acts as Secretary to the Public Accounts and Public Accounts (Enterprises) Committees.
+The Office of the Public Accounts Committees is headed by a Deputy Clerk who acts as Secretary to the Public Accounts and Public Accounts (Enterprises) Committees.
 The Officer may also function as Table Clerk in the Senate.

 Phone: (868) 624-7275 (Ext.
 2373)